 The Chair of the department reviews requests for visits.
 The typical stay is between 4-12 months.
-The department is unable to provide any financial support and is unable to assist in matters such housing, but we will provide small office space, if it is available, and will arrange for access to the libraries and wireless network.
+The department is unable to provide any financial support and assist in matters such as housing, but we will provide a small office space, if it is available, and will arrange for access to the University’s libraries and wireless network.
 Visitors are expected to participate in the academic, intellectual and social life of the department and will normally be expected to deliver a colloquium during their stay.

-The department welcomes post-doctoral fellows to the department where the postdoctoral fellow’s project can be supported by one or more of our faculty members, and where the stay will contribute to the postdoctoral fellow’s research and the intellectual life of the department.
-If you wish to be a post-doctoral fellow with the department, you must connect with a faculty member within the department who is willing to supervise your project.
-You must also secure external funding of at least $27, 500 from an external granting agency or fellowship program.
+The department welcomes postdoctoral fellows whose projects can benefit from collaborations with one or more of our faculty members.
+Fellows are expected not only to advance their own research during their stay but also to contribute to the intellectual life of the department.
+If you wish to be a postdoctoral fellow with the department, you must connect with one of our faculty members and confirm they would be willing to supervise your project.
+You must also secure external funding of at least $35,000 from an external granting agency or fellowship program.
 The department cannot host self-funded postdoctoral fellows.
-Please see the School of Graduate Studies procedures related to post-doctoral fellowships.
+Please see the School of Graduate Studies procedures related to postdoctoral fellowships.
 Once your fellowship has been confirmed by your departmental supervisor and you have secured funding, the department will issue a Letter of Engagement and register you as a postdoctoral fellow with the School of Graduate Studies.

 Visiting Graduate Students

-Graduate students who wish to come to the East Asian Studies Department as visiting students must arrange to be supervised by a faculty member of the department and enrol with the School of Graduate Studies as an International Visiting Graduate Student.
-Please find more information about the International Visiting Graduate Student Research (IVGSR) program here.
+Graduate students who wish to come to the department as visiting students must arrange to be supervised by a faculty member of the department and enrol with the School of Graduate Studies as an International Visiting Graduate Student.
+Visit the School of Graduate Studies' website for more information about the International Visiting Graduate Student (IVGS) program.

-Students who are interested in coming to U of T through the IVGSR program should identify a faculty member who can support their research during their stay.
+Students who are interested in coming to the University of Toronto through the IVGS program should identify a faculty member who can support their research during their stay.
 The student should then approach the faculty member to ask if he/she would be willing to supervise them during their stay.
 Once you have identified a supervisor, the department will issue a letter of agreement.
-You should also fill out the IVGSR form.
+You should also fill out the IVGS form.

-Please also read through this entire document to learn about the administrative, incidental and insurance fees for visiting graduate students.
-The department is, unfortunately, unable to provide support in finding housing or otherwise arranging your stay in Toronto, but we will arrange for small office space, if available, within the department.
-In addition, as a visiting student, you will have access to the U of T libraries and other services provided by the university.
+Please read through the IVGS form to learn about the administrative, incidental and insurance fees for visiting graduate students.
+The department is, unfortunately, unable to provide support in finding housing or otherwise arranging your stay in Toronto, but we will arrange for a small office space, if available, within the department.
+In addition, as a visiting student, you will have access to the University's libraries and other services.